KingSora/OverlayScrollbars/README.md

 ---

-And last but not least you can decide when the initialization should be canceled:
+Last but not least, you can decide when to cancel the initialization:

  ```js
 OverlayScrollbars({
   target: document.querySelector('#target'),